ShowTable of Contents

 - The address of the MobileIron Sentry

 When creating the App Configuration, enter a name and description for the configuration and select the IBM Verse application from the Application selector.
 Note that the IBM Verse application cannot be selected until it is uploaded and added to your enterprise app storefront.
-In the AppTunnel section of the configuration, use the IBM Traveler server address for the URL wildcard, omitting, in any path, parts labeled /traveler
+In the AppTunnel section of the configuration, the "<TCP_ANY>" service must be used.
+Use the IBM Traveler server address for the URL wildcard, omitting, in any path, parts labeled /traveler

-.
-Note that this is the hostname or your IBM Traveler server on your internal network.
+, enter traveler.acme.com or *.acme.com.
+Note that this is the host name for your IBM Traveler server on your internal network.
 This address is generally not accessible from outside of your network and an externally accessible address is not required.
 You must also supply the port in the designated column as well as the MobileIron Sentry address in the Sentry column.
 If your Traveler server is using a secure port with SSL or TLS, the default port number of 443 should be used.

 If IBM Mobile Connect (IMC) is used as part of your deployment infrastructure, ensure the IMC server(s) being used include IMC server APAR IV47940.
 This APAR is a prerequisite, as it resolves an issue with IMC failing to read and deliver certain transaction responses with IBM Verse (most notably that sending an email with an attachment with the Verse application halts syncing) in a MobileIron managed environment.